wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 Salesforce began with its "clicks, not code" slogan because, with Salesforce, citizen developers usually didn't have to bother with the internal workings (metadata) when customizing apps.
 And Salesforce has had Activity tracking which tracks every change to user data in the database.

 Changes were introduced by "change sets" against sandboxes which duplicated the production org.
 This means the development workflow is focused on what's in the org., with org instances nutured as dear pets.
+For example, after Person accounts are enabled, there is no going back.

 However, throughout the software development industry today, there is a movement toward storing <strong>configuration as code</strong>, of keeping metadata out of inside the org and into versioned code bases separate from the data.

 This transition is necessary to provide more flexibility to developers.
 This new approach puts versioning at the center of the workflow so that the state of an org can be brought back to any point in the past (like a time machine).

 Such an approach requires more use of command-line terminals.
 That's why I (not Salesforce) call it "clicks AND code".
+CLI can completely replace the ANT deployment tool and unmanaged packages.

 The versioning system is distributed, meaning complete duplicates of an org with all metadata can be worked on simultaneously by different people.
 So instead of having to tag-team work on change-sets against a limited number of sandboxes, each developer can test on <strong>scratch orgs</strong> that are brought up based on what each developer on his/her laptop.
 Reduced need for coordination enables faster, continuous testing to occur.